 You can interact with uploaded files: change the size, rotate them, turn and extract pages.

-Interacting with an uploaded .pptx file
+Interacting with an uploaded PDF file

 Uploading a file from a mobile device

-Adding files from URL links
+Adding files via URL links

 To upload files from the web using a direct link to the source, choose Upload via URL.

 Then paste a direct URL link to a file from the web, such as a YouTube or Vimeo video.

 To watch a video, double-click on the Play icon (the added file won't autoplay).
 You will also be able to go to the Source page and use other functions in the context menu.

 You can fast-forward a video added to Miro, as well as add subtitles and change the video quality — manage the uploaded videos directly from your boards.

 The option to go to the video source

 Another option is to post a link to a file directly on a board using Ctrl+C/Ctrl+V (for Windows) or Cmd+C/Cmd+V (for Mac) shortcuts.